shawnbusuttil/multi-wallet-connect/README.md

 ## Assumptions

 - Ethereum, Polygon, Base or Sepolia are the supported chains for the EVM wallet.
-Sepolia is unsupported by LI.FI and so it is a great way to test for the error state when loading tokens.
+Sepolia is not supported by LI.FI and so it is a great way to test for the error state when loading tokens.

 - All token balances are those which are fungible (no NFTs).